 top of page

-What to Do With Your Graduation Cards (Before They Disappear Into a Box)
+What to Do With Graduation Cards Before They End Up in a Box

 Graduation season has a way of producing a very specific kind of pile.
 There on the kitchen table (or the dorm room desk, or the dining room sideboard) sits a stack of cards.
 Some from people who watched you grow up.
 Some from friends who know every embarrassing detail of the last four years.
 Some from relatives who still remember when you were this tall.